What determines the value of a wholesale business?

 Basic valuation

-The basis of the valuation is more or less identical for all companies.
-The Nimbo Guide to Business Value provides you with useful background information and everything you need to know about the topic.
+The basis of valuation is more or less identical for all companies.
+The Nimbo Company Value Guide provides you with useful background information and everything worth knowing about the topic.

 Calculation example for a wholesaler